-Wake Up America!
+Wake Up!
 31" wide x 29" long.
 Cotton and linen fabrics.
 According to the Intergovernmental Panel on Climate Change (IPCC) the average temperature of the oceans around the world has increased due to our oceans absorbing the increased heat in our climate systems.
 It is the largest animals – the whales - and the smallest – the krill that is their food - that are the most vulnerable to this change.
 Whales are essential for the health of the oceans, and us, as what is known as “whale pump” absorbs large amounts of carbon dioxide and provides equally large amounts of oxygen to our atmosphere.
-It is critical for the health of the whales and our planet that we join with governments around the world to do our part to combat global warming.

 Common Ground, 22" x 22".
 This quilt was created for and shown in A Sense of Community exhibit of Canadian and American Quilters at the Embassy of Canada, Washington, D.C. in 2019.
 The grounds of the flags of the United States of America and Canada are united by their common colors of red and white, just as we are united by the continent we share, and the bonds of friendship between our people.
 I wove together the colors of our flags, creating four blocks to represent Canada and four to represent the U.S. The ninth block is an applique landscape of the Rocky Mountains, our common range.